-THE ETERNAL SEPTEMBER IS IN IT'S THIRTIETH YEAR!
+THE ETERNAL SEPTEMBER IS ENTERING IT'S THIRTY-FIRST YEAR!

 Hello World!